mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

     Name: total_artist_plays, dtype: float64

 So about 1% of artists have roughly 200,000 or more plays, 2% have 80,000 or more, and 3% have 40,000 or more.
 Since we have so many artists, we'll limit it to the top 3%.
-This is arbitrary threshold for popularity, but it gives us about 9000 different artists.
+This is an arbitrary threshold for popularity, but it gives us about 9000 different artists.
 It seems to me that including more than that might push us into the problem of noisy listening patterns we're trying to avoid.

 ```python